Ammaar-Alam/cos-226/kdtree/readme.txt

  *  Describe any serious problems you encountered.
  **************************************************************************** */
-yeah for some reason i this bug when i was coding. like the more lines i wrote and the longer i spent on the asssignment, my will to be a cos bse major began evaporating at an O(n!) factorial order of growth, idk why. i couldn't find a way to optimize or reduce the order of growth on that though :(
+yeah for some reason i this bug when i was coding. like the more lines i wrote and the longer i spent on the asssignment, my will to be cos bse began evaporating at an O(n!) factorial order of growth, idk why. i couldn't find a way to optimize/reduce the order on that either :(

 /* *****************************************************************************